 The dried hydrangea stems are the perfect partner for white, blue, or green pumpkins.
-Here are some of the easy ways I used hydrangeas to decorate for Fall.

 This table centerpiece is so simple to put together…seriously, I think it took 2 minutes!
-I used a few silvery green stems to fill the bottom of the galvanized container, then I popped in 3 mini pumpkins, tucked in the dried hydrangea stems, tossed in pine cones, and nestled some grapevine into the back for a little height.
+I used a few silvery-green stems to fill the bottom of the galvanized container, then I popped in 3 mini pumpkins, tucked in the dried hydrangea stems, tossed in pine cones, and nestled some grapevine into the back for a little height.

-I tucked a rope bowl filled with dried hydrangeas into a book shelf.
+I tucked a rope bowl filled with dried hydrangeas into a bookshelf.
 The rope bowl is an easy DIY too!

 4. Fall Door Decor

 This Dollar Tree DIY is one of the most popular posts I have on my site!
-For just a couple of dollars and under and hour you can make one for your front door!
+For just a couple of dollars and under an hour you can make one for your front door!

 It’s nice to change things up on your doors and use something besides a wreath to decorate.
-I have had this basket from Antique Farmhouse for a few years and have uses it in countless ways!
+I have had this basket from Antique Farmhouse for a few years and have used it in countless ways!
 I added a few Fall floral picks and a raffia ribbon and hung it on my garage entryway door.

 5. Fall Front Porch